ferracioli/Market-Movement-Prediction-Algorithm-Selection-by-Metalearning/readme.md

 All datasets used in this experiment are public, enabling the repetition of the tests.

 ## Important Notes
-In any case of doubt about how the code works, please contact avalentim98@usp.br, ferracioli gabriel@usp.br or open an issue in this repository.
+In any case of doubt about how the code works, please contact avalentim98@usp.br, ferracioligabriel@usp.br or open an issue in this repository.